LaravelDaily/Booking-Com-Simulation-Laravel/course/10-facility-filters.md

 Those property facilities are not just used for filtering, it's also important how those filters are **presented**.
 I saw that with the search results, we also need to return **the most popular facilities** among those particular properties found.

-Here's how it looks on the left side of the web-page:
+Here's how it looks on the left side of the web page:

 ![Property search top facilities](images/property-search-top-facilities.png)

-So, we need to change the return structure of the search results and add facilities into it.
-Which means we also need to change the automated tests to check that "new reality".
+So, we need to change the return structure of the search results and add facilities to it.
+This means we also need to change the automated tests to check that "new reality".

 This is the updated Controller return structure: